kbar-sys/lo3-demo-1-pi-test/README.md

 An upload just for fun.
 I'm testing Irrlicht out on a RPi Zero 1.

 g++ -o bin/debug (or any folder two directories in)

+run in the bin/debug folder, or the files will complain that they aren't found